-If you fall into this group, please, before you read any further and watch this video first.
+If you fall into this group, please, before you read any further watch this video first.
 Then come back to finish this article.
-Go ahead, I’ll wait.

-Okay, you’re back!
-Great!
-Now that we are ready to tackle this challenge head-on, here are the 7 most important things to know when you work with a makeup artist:
+7 most important things to know when working with a makeup artist:

 Number 1: Just because somebody has a website or a Facebook page that says they are a makeup artist, doesn’t mean they are any good at it.
 This should be a no-brainer, but come on now.
 When you look at their samples, if their work sucks – even if it’s because of bad photography — there is a strong likelihood that their work will suck just as bad in front of your camera.